HOW TO CARE AND CARE FOR YOUR PAINTED FURNITURE

 1. Hardening

-All paints need to harden to achieve peak condition and durability.
-This is practically a continuation of the drying process and the hardening of the paint takes up to 3 weeks.
-It is important that the surface is treated especially carefully during this period, when the paint surface is still fresh.
-Put your newly painted furniture in 'use ban' for 24 hours before carefully putting it into use.
+This is essentially a continuation of the drying process and the paint can take up to 3 weeks to harden.
+It is important to handle the surface with extra care during this time, when the paint is still fresh.
+Put your freshly painted furniture on 'off-limits' for 24 hours before carefully putting it back into use.

 2. Cleaning

 Many chemicals in cleaning products and antibacterial cleaners or wipes will damage the painted surface.
+This can quickly make the paint feel sticky and even cause cracks.
+Always avoid cleaning products containing disinfectants or similar.

 3. Heavy wear

-On surfaces that are exposed to heavy wear, such as table tops or cabinet tops, it's really good to use some kind of protective pads!
-This prevents scratching, long-term contact with water, hot cups, alcohol, make-up, etc. strongly coloring or excessively hot dishes,
+On surfaces that are exposed to heavy wear, such as table tops or cabinet tops, it's really good to use some kind of protective underlay!

 4. Heavy decorations